lordfeck/burnsrv_ts/util/burnsrv_setup/README.md

 Basic CGI scripts to monitor system health.
 These may be visited by the web server.
 Nginx also has a handy inbuilt tool to report stream statistics.
 This is also enabled by default.

+### Description of Directories.

+* `config` configuration files used by nginx.
+Copied and modified by install.sh.
+* `www` HTML and CGI sources.
+Both are copied to the specified WWW-root by install.sh.
+* `bbc1` RTMP video directory.
+The video files stored therein are streamed by `../testcfg/testrunner.sh` during a test run.
+Default contains one MP4 sample, duck.mp4.